 For more from SC Tech Insights, see the latest articles on Data, Interoperability, AI, and Supply Chains.

 Greetings!
-As an independent supply chain tech expert with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
+As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
 My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
 I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
 Click here for more info.